Fullerton, Pennsylvania

-Fullerton is an unincorporated area and census-designated place (CDP) in Whitehall Township in Lehigh County, Pennsylvania.
+Fullerton is an unincorporated area and census-designated place (CDP) in Whitehall Township, Pennsylvania.
 The population of Fullerton was 16,588 as of the 2020 census.

 Fullerton is a suburb of Allentown in the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.